- What is prostate cancer?

 - Riding a bicycle: Some studies have suggested that cycling may raise PSA levels (possibly because the seat puts pressure on the prostate), although not all studies have found this.

 - Certain urologic procedures: Some procedures done in a doctor's office that affect the prostate, such as a prostate biopsy or cystoscopy, may result in higher PSA levels for a short time.
 Some studies have suggested that a digital rectal exam (DRE) might raise PSA levels slightly, although other studies have not found this.
 Still, if both a PSA test and a DRE are being done during a doctor visit, some doctors advise having the blood drawn for the PSA before having the DRE, just in case.

-- Certain medicines: Taking testosterone (or other medicines that raise testosterone levels) may cause a rise in PSA.
+- Certain medicines: Taking male hormones like testosterone (or other medicines that raise testosterone levels) may cause a rise in PSA.

 Some things might cause PSA levels to go down (even if cancer is present):

-- Certain medicines: Certain drugs used to treat BPH or urinary symptoms, such as finasteride (Proscar or Propecia) or dutasteride (Avodart), may lower PSA levels.
+- 5-alpha reductase inhibitors: Certain drugs used to treat BPH or urinary symptoms, such as finasteride (Proscar or Propecia) or dutasteride (Avodart), may lower PSA levels.
+These drugs can also affect prostate cancer risk (this is discussed in the section “Can prostate cancer be prevented?”).
 You should tell your doctor if you are taking these medicines because they may lower PSA levels and require the doctor to adjust the reading.

 - Herbal mixtures: Some mixtures that are sold as dietary supplements may also mask a high PSA level.
 This is why it is important to let your doctor know if you are taking any type of supplement, even ones that are not necessarily meant for prostate health.
 Saw palmetto (an herb used by some men to treat BPH) does not seem to affect PSA.